sleeping-psystudent/2023-Spring-Data-Structure-and-Algorithm/HW1/King of DSA/README.md

 # King of DSA [Basic Version]
-Time Limit: 1s
+Time Limit: 1s<br>
 Mem Limit: 2048 KB

 ## Problem Description
-*Problem 4 described the basic (i.e. simplified) version of the game.
-Compared with the bonus version in Problem 5, this version is simpler by not having a "scoring system" in the game.*
+**Problem 4 described the basic (i.e. simplified) version of the game.
+Compared with the bonus version in Problem 5, this version is simpler by not having a "scoring system" in the game.**

 Little Cucumber is currently developing "Digital Savage Arena" (DSA), a video game inspired by KoH (King of the Hill), with plans to release the alpha version on April 11th to collect feedback from players.
 However, he has been facing difficulties with the arena system for weeks due to his lack of study in the data structures and algorithms class.
 Since you have successfully completed the notorious Homework 0 in the class, can you assist him with solving the final piece of the puzzle?